-As shown in the previous figure, you can navigate from the application selector to a specific application in the workspace vertically.
+As shown in the figure of "General Handling of the GUI", you can navigate from the application selector to a specific application in the workspace vertically.
 You can navigate between the application selector and the result file browser in the desktop horizontally.
 In this way, you can switch screens in both horizontal and vertical navigation.